jclauson32/commently/README.md

 npm run dev

+### Roadmap and Future features

+    - Use the official Instagram API (We are currently using the ScrapeCreators API because Instagrams official API only allows looking at a maximum of 50 messages.)
+    - Expand this to be used on any Social Media Site (Tiktok, Facebook, Linkedin, etc.)
+    - See an overview of a profile and Overall Positivity / Authenticity for every video on a profile.
+    - Publicly accessible URL, not just local hosted.
+    - Create users accounts so users can see saved videos/profiles and enter in their own respective Anthropic / OpenAI API keys.
+    - Expand the metrics list.
+    - Create a marketing suite providing organizations and individuals with Metrics over time.
 ### Privacy & Ethics

 We believe in transparent data usage.
 This tool is designed to process public data only and does not store user-identifiable information.
 We encourage all users to use these insights to promote inclusivity and positive community growth.